 How Can New Chefs Earn Respect?

-When starting as a chefOpens in a new tab. it can be a little daunting.
+When starting as a chef it can be a little daunting.
 Most other chefs are very friendly to new recruits, but beginners are still keen to prove themselves and earn respect as quickly as possible.

 New chefs can earn respect from their colleagues by showing that they are a great team player.
 This means taking some of the burden from the other chefs by contributing to the overall kitchen’s performance.

-Although as a beginnerOpens in a new tab. we may have very little (if any) kitchen experience, we can still become a respected chef and member of the team.
+Although as a beginner we may have very little (if any) kitchen experience, we can still become a respected chef and member of the team.

 The old adage of respect is earned, not given, is especially true in kitchen environments.

-Doing all the necessary thingsOpens in a new tab. early on to prove we are a team player, and are there to contribute to the rest of the kitchen is vital.
+Doing all the necessary things early on to prove we are a team player, and are there to contribute to the rest of the kitchen is vital.

 New chefs can demonstrate they are a team player and earn respect by:

-• Be Punctual: This is vital in any career, particularly so for chefs as the deadlines are fixedOpens in a new tab. and crucial.
+- Be Punctual: This is vital in any career, particularly so for chefs as the deadlines are fixed and crucial.

-• Ask the right questions: Questions show that we are keen to learn and want to do things right, which are both great qualities.
+- Ask the right questions: Questions show that we are keen to learn and want to do things right, which are both great qualities.
 However, we must avoid asking the same questions as this can come across like we are not paying attention.

-• Work hard.
-There is always lots to be doneOpens in a new tab. in a kitchen.
+- Work hard.
+There is always lots to be done in a kitchen.
 When given a task try to complete it as quickly as possible (whilst not sacrificing quality for speed).
 In this way we are actively helping and not being dragged along by the other chefs.

-• Get Involved: Kitchens can be daunting, especially during busy service periods.
+- Get Involved: Kitchens can be daunting, especially during busy service periods.
 Despite this we need to be brave and get involved early on.

-• Don’t panic: Chefs that panic and crumble when the pressure comes on struggle to regain that respect.
+- Don’t panic: Chefs that panic and crumble when the pressure comes on struggle to regain that respect.
 There is no place in the kitchen for stroppy people, if we have a bad service we need to forget it and move on quickly.

 These are some of the main points to look at, and overall it all comes down to the same thing.